ShabbirHasan1/codex-helper/README_EN.md

   - exceeds the failure threshold (`FAILURE_THRESHOLD` in `src/lb.rs`), or
   - is marked `usage_exhausted = true` by `usage_providers`,
   the LB will prefer the other upstream whenever possible.

+### Level-based multi-config failover (optional)

+If you prefer to keep upstreams in separate configs, codex-helper also supports **level-based config grouping**:

+- Each config has a `level` (1..=10, lower is higher priority).
+- Cross-config routing is opt-in: codex-helper only routes across configs when there are **multiple distinct levels**.
+- Within the same level, the `active` config is preferred.
+- Set `enabled = false` to exclude a config from automatic routing (unless it is the active config).

 ---